Donald Trump Goes On Russian State TV To Praise President Vladimir Putin, ‘He’s A Great Guy, Terrific Person’

 The U.S. intelligence assessment concluded that Putin himself ordered the election tampering operation, which was designed to help Trump win the presidency — a finding that was also reported by independent Russian journalists, who pinpointed Putin’s order to a single meeting between Putin and his top advisers in April of 2015, according to an Atlantic Monthly report.

-But Trump told reporters that Putin denied that Russian interfered in the election in their G20 meeting, saying, “You know he denies it totally.
-I mean, how many times can you get somebody to deny something?” as quoted by Politico reporter Carla Marinucci via Twitter.
+But Trump told reporters that Putin denied that Russian interfered in the election in their G20 meeting.

+“You know he denies it totally.
+I mean, how many times can you get somebody to deny something?”
+Trump said, as quoted by Politico reporter Carla Marinucci via Twitter.